Reentrant phase transitions of quantum black holes

 for temperature $T\!=\!r_{+}/2\pi\ell^{2}_{3}$ and entropy $S\!=\!2\pi r_{+}/4G_{3}$.
 Comparing to the free energy of thermal AdS, $ F_{\text{AdS}}=M_{\text{AdS}}= -1/8G_{3}$, a first-order phase transition occurs at a temperature $T_{\text{HP}} = 1/(2 \pi \ell_3)$.
 When $T<T_{\text{HP}}$, thermal AdS has a lower free energy than the black hole, while for $T>T_{\text{HP}}$ the black hole becomes the dominant contribution to the partition function.

 The study of such gravitational phase transitions has expanded to a plethora of black hole backgrounds, revealing rich physical phenomena.
 For instance, Reissner-Nordstr\"{o}m AdS black holes undergo a first-order phase transition between large and small black holes analogous to the liquid/gas phase change of van der Waals fluids \cite{Chamblin:1999tk,Chamblin:1999hg,Caldarelli:1999xj}, displaying the same critical behavior \cite{Kubiznak:2012wp}.
-Moreover, reentrant phase transitions occur for, \emph{e.g.}, rotating AdS black holes \cite{Altamirano:2013ane,Ahmed:2023dnh}, or $U(1)$ charged Lovelock black holes \cite{Frassino:2014pha}, sharing traits akin to multicomponent fluids, binary gases, and liquid crystals \cite{Narayankumar}.
+Moreover, reentrant phase transitions -- a sequence of two or more phase transitions due to a monotonic change to any thermal quantity where the initial and final states are macroscopically similar -- occur for, \emph{e.g.}, $d=4$ Born-Infeld AdS black holes \cite{Gunasekaran:2012dq}, rotating AdS black holes in $d\geq6$ dimensions \cite{Altamirano:2013ane,Ahmed:2023dnh}, or $U(1)$ charged Lovelock black holes \cite{Frassino:2014pha}, sharing traits akin to multicomponent fluids, binary gases, and liquid crystals \cite{Narayankumar}.

 Each of these studies consider classical black hole backgrounds.
 It is natural to wonder how quantum matter influences black hole phase transitions through semi-classical backreaction.
 A complete treatment of this question, however, requires solving the semi-classical Einstein equations, $G_{ab} =8 \pi G \left \langle T_{ab} \right \rangle$, a difficult and open problem in higher than two spacetime dimensions.